Make

 endif

-First Functions
+### First Functions <a href="#first-functions" id="first-functions"></a>

-Functions are mainly just for text processing.
-Call functions with $(fn, arguments) or ${fn, arguments}.
-You can make your own using the call builtin function.
-Make has a decent amount of builtin functions.
+*Functions* are mainly just for text processing.
+Call functions with `$(fn, arguments)` or `${fn, arguments}`.
+You can make your own using the [call](https://www.gnu.org/software/make/manual/html_node/Call-Function.html#Call-Function) builtin function.
+Make has a decent amount of [builtin functions](https://www.gnu.org/software/make/manual/html_node/Functions.html).

 bar := ${subst not, totally, "I am not superman"}